asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/Checking-Asterisk-Requirements.md

 * **test** - print only the libraries to be installed.
 * **install** - install package dependencies only.
 Depending on your distribution of Linux, version of Asterisk, and capabilities you wish to use, this may be sufficient.
-* **install-unpacakged** - install dependencies that don't have packages but only have tarballs.
+* **install-unpackaged** - install dependencies that don't have packages but only have tarballs.
 You may need these dependencies for certain capabilities in Asterisk.